-(7) A party who receives a recording under paragraph (2) must within 14 days of its receipt, notify the applicant and the court administration officer, in writing—
+(5) A party who receives a recording under paragraph (2) above must within 14 days of its receipt, notify the applicant and the justices' chief executive for the court, in writing—

 (a) whether he objects to the admission under section 27 of the Act of any part of the video recording or recordings disclosed, giving his reasons why it would not be in the interests of justice for the recording or any part of it to be admitted;

 (b) whether he would agree to the admission of part of the video recording or recordings and, if so, which part or parts; and

 (c) whether he wishes to be represented at any hearing of the application.

 (6) Notwithstanding the provisions of rule 2 and this rule, any video recording which the defendant proposes to tender in evidence need not be sent to the prosecution until the close of the prosecution case at the trial.